 How to create your course content

-If you haven’t done it already, you should start by outlining your course content to get a complete curriculum for your course, organized into sections and lectures (if you already did this during the idea validation step, now is a good opportunity to review your work!)
+If you haven’t done it already, you should start by outlining your course content to get a complete curriculum for your course, organized into sections and lessons (if you already did this during the idea validation step, now is a good opportunity to review your work!)
 Read this post on how to plan your course content.

 Our most successful online courses are video courses.
 You can learn how to easily and affordably record and edit your video content.
 Check out our DIY video guide for more.